-- Clear purpose linked to research, student data, goals, and needs. - Accountability through classroom use of ideas and impact on students. - Development of a common, shared language. - Shared decision making which includes an emphasis on teacher input. - Incorporation of relevant, practical, hands-on activities. - Integration of opportunities for follow-up and application. - Strong leadership and a positive, collegial atmosphere.
+- Clear purpose linked to research, student data, goals, and needs. - Accountability through classroom use of ideas and impact on students. - Development of a common, shared language. - Shared decision-making which includes an emphasis on teacher input. - Incorporation of relevant, practical, hands-on activities. - Integration of opportunities for follow-up and application. - Strong leadership and a positive, collegial atmosphere.

 Book clubs and study groups are an effective component of a staff development program.
-Hopefully, you have chosen to study Rigor is NOT a Four-Letter Word because it matches a need or goal in your school.
-Through a book study, your faculty will develop a common, shared language and perspective of rigor, which can serve as a foundation for future growth.
+Hopefully, you have chosen to study Motivating Struggling Learners because it matches a need or goal in your school.
+Through a book study, your faculty will develop a common, shared perspective of student motivation, which can serve as a foundation for future growth.
 Through the application portions in the book and the suggestions provided below, you can incorporate hands-on activities for follow-up which will also allow for accountability through classroom use of the material.
 Finally, through the leadership of the faculty and administrators in your building, you will be able to tailor the material to the specific needs of your students, in order to maximize learning.